ninabarzh/broomstick/content/posts/frozen-north.md

 ### **Abdel Fattah el‑Sisi – The soldier of silence**

 After toppling the Muslim Brotherhood in 2013, Egypt under el-Sisi shifted from revolutionary fervour to **military calm**.
-He sits astride sprawling projects—mega-cities, new canals—and yet the public cannot speak freely.
+He sits astride sprawling projects, mega-cities, new canals, and yet the public cannot speak freely.
 Stability rules, but voices vanish.

 His Egypt is comfortable but controlled.
 There are forums, but no criticism.
 There are elections, but no alternatives.
 Media exist, but only to echo the answer that’s already approved.

 Behind the façade are hundreds of thousands of political prisoners, indefinite detentions, and draconian NGO laws.
-The state works—but only on its terms.
+The state works, but only on its terms.

 El-Sisi’s regime exemplifies the freezing of revolutionary hopes into an immobile, centralized system where security is weaponised to stifle social and political life, ensuring compliance through fear rather than consent.

 El-Sisi remains Egypt’s ruler, increasingly entrenched amid a difficult economic and security environment.
 Mega-projects continue, but the social contract relies heavily on repression.

-The country faces mounting challenges—high inflation, youth unemployment, and growing discontent, especially in urban areas.
+The country faces mounting challenges, high inflation, youth unemployment, and growing discontent, especially in urban areas.
 Yet, opposition is fragmented and tightly controlled.

 His teaching could be: